Code-Institute-Submissions/milestone-project-61/README.md

 - On small-sized screens and above, the footer is visible on the contact section.
 On xs-screens, this is pushed below the contact form section.
 - An up arrow icon accompanied with the text "scroll to top" allow the user to go back to the top of the webpage.
 On hover, the arrow icon turns gold.
 On click, the webpage scrolls back to the home section.
 This is animated with a smooth scroll effect.
 - Four social icons provide links to socail media websites.
 On hover, these icons turn gold.
 On click, these icons open their respective social media sites in a new tab.
 These are currently linked to the landing page of the corresponding social media company.

+### Future Features
+There are a couple of features that I would still like to implement in the future:
+1. Implementing the ability for a user to sketch their own route and add their own markers to the 3D Map.
+ArcGIS provide a [Sketch Widget](https://developers.arcgis.com/javascript/latest/sample-code/sketch-geometries/index.html) for users to "sketch" their own route on a map and combining this with the ArcGIS [SceneViewScreenshot](https://developers.arcgis.com/javascript/latest/sample-code/sceneview-screenshot/index.html) would allow a user to submit their sketched route with the contact form.
+If I can automate this for the user, even better.

+2. Implementing the ability for a user to load different expeditions without changing their responses to the "About You" questions.
+Currently, each permutation of the values the `loadMap(mapClientType, mapGroupType, mapDays, mapWater)` function takes as parameters produce the same map each time.
+By adding more polyline objects and corresponding markers, and randomising the selection of them, will mean a different map can be generated from the same responses.
+This would add an extra element of interactivity for the user.